Qonfused/OSX-Hyper-V/docs/README.md

   </tbody>
 </table>

-> [!NOTE]
-> Installations of OS X Tiger (10.4) to Lion (10.7) are not possible directly.
-It is recommended to first install a newer version of macOS and restore to the desired version using a [disk image provided by Acidanthera](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-dmg.html).

-> [!NOTE]
-> You can also find other past InstallAssistant.dmg archives on [Archive.org](https://archive.org/details/@khronokernel).

 Refer to [HyperV-versions.md](https://github.com/acidanthera/MacHyperVSupport/blob/master/Docs/HyperV-versions.md) for a complete breakdown of macOS compatibility with Windows Client, Server, and Hyper-V versions.

 ## ✨ Getting Started